Israel: One Indian killed, two injured in missile attack

 The three agricultural workers were cultivating an orchard in northern Israel when the missile struck.

-An Indian national was killed and another two were injured on Monday when an anti-tank missile fired from Lebanon struck an orchard near the village of Margaliot in northern Israel, the Israeli embassy said on Tuesday.
+An Indian national was killed and two others were injured on Monday when an anti-tank missile fired from Lebanon struck an orchard near the village of Margaliot in northern Israel, the Israeli embassy said on Tuesday.

-Tel Aviv alleged that the missile was fired by Shia militant group Hezbollah.
+Tel Aviv alleged that the missile was fired by the Shia militant group Hezbollah.

 “Israeli Medical institutions are completely at the service of the injured who are being treated by our very best medical staff,” the Israeli embassy said.

-The Indian citizen who died was identified as Patnibin Maxwell from the Kollam city in Kerala, reported PTI.
+The Indian citizen who died was identified as Nibin Maxwell from the Kollam city in Kerala, reported PTI.
+He had moved to Israel two months ago and is now survived by his wife and a child who live in Kollam, according to The Indian Express.

 The two injured workers, Bush Joseph George and Paul Melvin, had also moved to Israel for work from the southern state.

+On Monday, the Israeli Defense Forces shelled southern Lebanese territory with artillery in response to the missile attack, reported The Times of Israel.

+Hezbollah and the Israeli military have been attacking each other since Israel’s war on Gaza began on October 8.
+The Iran-backed Shia group in Lebanon has said that it will halt its attacks against Israel after a complete ceasefire in Gaza.